JanssenProject/jans/README.md

 ### Quick start

-> TODO: create a docker based installation which has all the components needed in the ecosystem, like Apache with mod-auth-oidc, Janssen server, an app that needs to be protected.
+> TODO: create a docker based installation which has all components needed in the ecosystem, like Apache with mod-auth-oidc, Janssen server, an app that needs to be protected.
 Try first, ask questions later?
 Quick start shows how easy and simple it is to install Janssen Auth server and integrate it with a sample application.

 ### Installation